• >

 • Provide proof of ID and address documents.
 Usually, a driver's licence and utility bill should suffice.
 Just make sure the utility bill has your current address.

 • Make the minimum deposit.
-Some instant access savings accounts can be opened with as little as 1p, but typically, most require £1 or more.
+Some easy access savings accounts can be opened with as little as 1p, but typically, most require £1 or more.

-The monthly average interest rate for instant access accounts
+The monthly average interest rate for easy access accounts

 How interest rates on savings accounts compare to the inflation rate.

-What are the alternatives to an instant access savings account?
+What are the alternatives to an easy access savings account?

 Easy access ISAs